jmglewis/Pandas-Challenge/README.md

 Using Pandas and Jupyter Notebook, you'll generate comprehensive reports that highlight various aspects of school performance.
 These reports will include district-wide summaries, school-level metrics, and insights derived from students' math and reading scores alongside school-related data.
 The ultimate goal is not just to present raw data, but to extract meaningful narratives that inform strategic decisions aimed at enhancing educational outcomes and fostering a brighter future for the city's students.

-## Before You Begin
-Create a new repository for this project called pandas-challenge.

-Clone the new repository to your computer.

-Inside your local Git repository, create a folder for this homework assignment and name it PyCitySchools.

-Add your Jupyter notebook to this folder.
-This will be the main script to run for analysis.

-Push these changes to GitHub or GitLab.

 ## Instructions
 Using Pandas and Jupyter Notebook, create a report that includes the following data.
 Your report must include a written description of at least two observable trends based on the data.